 Being in a space like that, where every single person around you is doing things to change their community is extremely inspiring.
 Motivation will only take you so far, and being in that environment drives you to take the next step, showing you that the only limit that truly exists is yourself.
 These people have been broke, in debt, wealthy, and successful, but what shone through all was these people were excited and doing what they loved!

-The New Venture Challenge was the first thing to completely change my mindset on college.
+The New Venture Competition was the first thing to completely change my mindset on college.
 It was a revolutionary experience and I’m just glad to have been a part of it.
-Thank you so much to the Entrepreneurship team — Mallory Krenk, Samuel Nelson, Amanda Metcalf, Samantha Fairclough, Andrew Hanna, and Lindsay Thomsen — for the opportunities that you are providing for students like myself to thrive while in college.
+Thank you so much to the entrepreneurship team — Mallory Krenk, Samuel Nelson, Amanda Metcalf, Samantha Fairclough, Andrew Hanna, and Lindsay Thomsen — for the opportunities that you are providing for students like myself to thrive while in college.

 What drew you to the Nebraska Entrepreneurship Accelerator?
 Anything you hope to gain from being part of it?